noid23/rpi-timelapse/README.md

 I am going to assume this isn't your first rodeo with the Raspberry Pi.
 Grab the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) for your OS of choice.
 I went with the basic RPi OS **LITE** (64 bit).
 Install it, configure it, live it, laugh it, and love it.

-**NOTE on Camera Cable:** When you attach the cable from the Pi to the camera take care to ensure you install it in the correct direction.
-Make sure that the contacts on the cable face the contacts on the hardware.
-You can install it "upside down" and, obviously, it won't work.
-Ask me how I know 😜

 The RPi folks will tell you that the camera "just works" out of the box.
 As of this writting, using lite version of Debian Trixie, the camera does not work unless you make some changes.
 Once you get your OS up and running go ahead and install your prerequisite packages like `jq`, `ffmpeg`, and `libcamera-apps`. then you need to edit your config
 ```
 user@host:~$ sudo nano /boot/firmware/config.txt